 Homemade Sugar Cookie Tips

 A few tips are important to know when making homemade sugar cookies.
-These cookie baking and decorating tips will help you make professional looking cookies that can be adorably customized for any party or special event!
+These cookie baking and decorating tips can help you make professional looking cookies that can be adorably customized for any party or special event!

 - Don’t overbake the cookies.
 You can take the cookies out of the oven just before they start to brown.
 Allow the sugar cookies to sit on the hot baking sheet out of the oven for a minute or two and then move the cookies to a wire rack to cool.